nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * Comment Commands take index reference from which type of person user is viewing.
     * If user is viewing staff list or profile, comment commands takes index reference from staff list.
     * If user is viewing applicant list or profile, comment commands takes index reference from applicant list.
+    * Comments are arranged according to date, then alphabetically if same date.
+    * Comments do not support the input `|`.
+    * Comment description can only be seen in profiles.

 </div>